 He added: “We need to try and move beyond that if we can, particularly in a case where the person – in this case, to me, a comedian whose words should be taken in a slightly different light.”

-IMHO, in a political culture that too often seems to promote grievance over forgiveness, I think the country could use a lot more of Yang’s positive attitude – especially at the top. for the past several years seems has been we need a little more of Yang’s positive.
+IMHO, in a political culture that too often seems to promote grievance over forgiveness, I think the country could use a lot more of Yang’s positive attitude – especially at the top.
 While his “top-tier” Democratic often appear more angry at Trump and the rich than they are concerned about raising up the struggling, this guy looks like he’s actually having fun on the campaign trail.
 Less anger, more joy.
 I’m for that.

 But the crux of the Yang platform to moving America forward is his proposal a Universal Basic Income of $1000 dollars a month (h calls it a “Freedom Dividend”) to every American over 18.
 As I understand it, older Americans on Social Security would get a choice between the dividend and their traditional Social Security payment (not both).